aruns128/rust_poc/src/kafka/readme.md

-to run this
+to run this in Macos

 # steps:

-1. Install kafka
+1. Install kafka (depends on your machine)
-2. create topics
+2. write topics
+3. read topics

 # create texts topic